Run Graphic Software on Your Linode with X-Forwarding on Debian

 Before we begin, make sure your Linode’s software is up to date:

 sudo apt-get update sudo apt-get upgrade

-One of the great things about using a Linux distribution with a dependancy-aware package manager is that you can just install the application you want to run, and it will make sure you have all the required software.
+One of the great things about using a Linux distribution with a dependency-aware package manager is that you can just install the application you want to run, and it will make sure you have all the required software.
 If you’re installing a graphic utility, that will include X. For now, let’s install

 xauth, which is required for X to authenticate through the SSH session: